raghav-pant17/SpendWise/README.md

 ## Description

-- Developed a full-stack expense tracking web application using Spring Boot, React.js, and MySQL, facilitating seamless management of day-to-day finances.
+- Developed a full-stack expense tracking web application using Spring Boot, React.js, and Postgres, facilitating seamless management of day-to-day finances.
 - Implemented multi-role functionality with user authentication, enabling secure access for both users and administrators, with features such as sign-in, sign-up, password reset, and email verification.
 - Developed intuitive user dashboards, transaction management, upcoming/recurring transactions tracking, monthly summaries, and statistics, budget management.
 - Developed categories, users and transactions management for administrators.